hyper2t/hyper2t.github.io/en/waitgroup/index.md

-# Go Basic and architectures
+# Go Basic and architectures part 4: waitGroup

 This article summarizes the basic of Golang, its application and the underlying architectures.